 - Loud noises

 Diagnosing Migraines in Children

 A diagnosis is made by taking a thorough patient history, ruling out other explanations for the symptoms, and doing a physical examination.
 Some testing may be ordered, such as blood tests, EEG, lumbar puncture, and neuroimaging.
 Migraines tend to run in families.
-Therefore, if another family member has migraines, it is a good idea to let your primary care doctor know.
+Therefore, if another family member has it, it is a good idea to let your primary care doctor know.
 It is a good idea to tell the doctor the following information:

-- How severe the migraines are
+- How severe the attacks are

 - How often they occur

 - Symptoms at the beginning of migraines (aura, lethargy, nausea)

 - How disabling they are to your child

 - What you have done to care for them and if it worked or not

 Most traditional care for the neurological disorder involves over-the-counter or prescription medications targeted at treating the individual symptoms (nausea or head pain).
 However, many parents are seeking out more natural and safer ways to care for migraines.